 Before you can kick back with an eggnog, it’s important to get a feel for any cyber-attacks that are either already affecting your industry or have historically occurred over the festive period.
 Look at what’s happening with similar businesses and learn lessons from previous unlucky victims.
 This will help you see vulnerabilities in your systems that you might not otherwise have considered, so you can take appropriate steps to mitigate the threat.

 4. Look for weak points

 Actively looking for vulnerabilities in your systems and networks is the best way to deter potentially disastrous breaches from materialising.
-Be aware that cyberattacks are evolving even more quickly than the means to protect against them, so even if you’ve carried out penetration testing recently there may be exploitable weaknesses in your system.
+Be aware that cyber-attacks are evolving more quickly than the means to protect against them, so even if you’ve carried out penetration testing recently, there may be exploitable weaknesses in your system.

 5. Gather a response team

 Once you’ve identified and closed your weak points, it’s a good idea to nominate a response team to have on standby over the holidays in case your systems are attacked.
 Build a plan to identify who’s responsible for doing what, and make sure everybody knows who they need to report to.

 Making sure your systems are up to date with the latest standards and security patches is one of the easiest ways to deter cyber-attacks.
 Apply any updates and upgrades in plenty of time to ensure everything works before your team is away from the office.

 A fairly easy but effective measure to take before you head off for the Christmas break is to make sure multi-factor authentication is switched on as standard, so your team can flag any unauthorised logins on their work devices.

 8. Implement ongoing firewall and network monitoring